mysticdevx/cypress-documentation/content/guides/getting-started/writing-your-first-component-test.md

 While visually confirming that the spy was called is helpful, we should actually assert this in our test.
-Let's use the `@onLoginSpy` alias to refer to the spy, and assert that it was called with an object with `username` and `password` properties containing the values typed into the form.
+Let's use the `@onLoginSpy` alias to refer to the spy, and assert that it was called with an object with `username` and `password` properties containing the values that our commands typed into the form.

 ```js
 it.only('should call onLogin with username and password on login', () => {